 It means these individuals identify themselves as allies and are to the best of their ability understanding, supportive and trustworthy.
 Safe Zone members are committed to treating everyone with the dignity and respect they are entitled to as human beings, regardless of race, ethnicity, culture, gender, level of ability, national background or religion.
 These individuals are committed to educating themselves about oppression, heterosexism and homophobia, and to combating it on a personal level.

-At SUNY Geneseo, Facilitators are trainers who have undergone extensive training by Out Alliance of the Genesee Valley in order to be able to facilitate workshops for the rest of the college.
+At SUNY Geneseo, our core group of college faculty, professional, and staff Safe Zone facilitators are trainers who have undergone extensive training by Out Alliance of the Genesee Valley in order to be able to facilitate workshops for the campus.
+Our student facilitators have been trained through the academic Safe Zone Train-the-Trainer course: WGST 288: Exp: Safe Zone Train the Trainer.
 Participants are members of the campus community who have taken part in a 3-hour Safe Zone workshop facilitated by our cohort of trainers.

 To see a list of current program facilitators, view Safe Zone Facilitators.